DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 * training staff in co-design to involve children and young people in the process
 * evaluation and selection processes which are designed and funded to properly involve children and young people

-## Suppliers fo case management systems
+## Suppliers of case management systems

 Suppliers should design systems where children and young people have been directly involved (rather than just consulted) in the design and selection process.
 Features should be specifically designed to capture and reflect the voice of the child.

 Systems should allow:

 * local authorities to see how much direct work with children is taking place and enable oversight of child centred activities including outcomes, ambitions and strengths
-* for details to be captured that reflect each individual child - for example, ways to describe gender, beliefs and interests
+* for details to be captured that reflect each individual child, for example, ways to describe gender, beliefs and interests
 * social workers to upload a range of media and file sizes
 * for details to be captured from other agencies, family members and others, such as teachers or members of the public
 * for the development of features and functionality which allow children and young people to directly interact with the system